Sara-Tucker/c-sharp-notes/wpf.md

 ## Databinding
 Automatically bind ViewModel properties to properties on controls with naming convention.

+This will cause the “Text” property of the TextBox to be bound to the “FirstName” property on the ViewModel:
 ```xaml
 <TextBox x:Name="FirstName" />
 ```
-This will cause the “Text” property of the TextBox to be bound to the “FirstName” property on the ViewModel.

 <br>